avik-o1/Java-server-controller-bot/README.md

 For the additional discord webhook, create a webhook and put your webhook's url in line 7.

+Go to https://discord.com/developers/applications, create new application and copy the bot's token.

 For Ngrok,
 1. Head to https://ngrok.com/
 2. Create an account.